hurstdog/adventofcode/README.md

 # adventofcode.com coding

-This is a directory that I use to keep the code I write for doing the
+A directory I use to keep the code I write for doing
 <http://www.adventofcode.com>'s 25 days of code exercises.